-Upgrading to Version 2.0 Update 1.
+Upgrading to Version 2.1

-You can upgrade to Sitecore Publishing Service version 2.0 Update 1 from version 1.1 and version 2.0.
+You can upgrade to Sitecore Publishing Service version 2.1 from version 1.1 or later.

 One of the major differences between version 2.0 and the initial version 1.1 release is that there is no longer a need for separate stored procedures for the service to function.
 These queries are in version 2.0 a part of the application itself.
-If you are upgrading from version 1.1 to version 2.0, then you must remove these legacy stored procedures from any databases that have already been deployed.
+If you are upgrading from version 1.1 to version 2.1 then you must remove these legacy stored procedures from any databases that have already been deployed.

-If you upgrade Sitecore Publishing Service version 1.1 directly to version 2.0 update 1, you must also upgrade the database schema.
+If you upgrade Sitecore Publishing Service version 1.1 directly to version 2.0 update 1 or later, you must also upgrade the database schema.

-This chapter describes how to upgrade to version 2.0 Update 1.
+This chapter describes how to upgrade to version 2.1.